 Types of Inquiries on a Credit Report

-Again, these inquiries are not included in credit score calculations and are only shown to you as a record of activity, so they do not affect your credit scores.
+Again, these inquiries are not included in credit score calculations, so they do not affect your credit scores.

 Inquiries appearing in the section of the report that is seen by others are the result of applications you have made for credit or for goods or services.
 These inquiries are known as "hard inquiries," and they are included in credit score calculations.